monodesire/finest_vim_utility_functions/README.md

 `:so functions.vim`

-Then it's just to call a function like this (example) from within Vim:
+Then it's just to call a function according to this example from within Vim:

 `:call FindHeaderFile()`